johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - What is needed for the sustained rapid growth of knowledge is a tradition of criticism.
 This happened in the enlightenment which was a rebellion against authority in regard to knowledge.

-- Scientific theories are not derived from experience, but they can be tested be experience.
+- Scientific theories are not derived from experience, but they can be tested by experience.

 - Prediction is not, and cannot be the purpose of science.